raythurman2386/Notes/LambdaNotes/JavaScript Fundamentals/JS3.md

     me.sayName();
     you.sayName();

-  --Whenever a constructor function is used, 'this' refers to the specific instance of the object that is created and returned by the constructor function
+  --New binding - Whenever a constructor function is used, 'this' refers to the specific instance of the object that is created and returned by the constructor function

       A constructor function is a function that returns an object.
 It is an object creator.